 Our Guide to the Best Harbour and Ocean Swimming Pools in Sydney

-I could have been cheeky and called our guide to the best harbour and ocean swimming pools in Sydney something like Sydney’s Secret Swimming Pools as many writers are prone to do.
+I could have been cheeky and called our guide to the best harbour and ocean swimming pools in Sydney something like Sydney’s Secret Swimming Pools as writers have a tendency to do.

 But the truth is that while newcomers to the city might not know about the city’s spectacular seaside public swimming pools, in a city of 4.7 million people, no matter how secluded they are, Sydney’s bay and beach pools are hardly hidden secrets.